No Spend Year Challenge - is it Possible?

 Now that's a good call - "I would never have bothered with before" - we've all seen them haven't we. :) The trouble with a No Spend Year is that you're unable to take part in a lot of activities, so if you do want to leave the house you do need to do those things that you've not bothered with before.... maybe you'll enjoy them, maybe not.
 But some free activities can be found.
 Of course, if you DO have friends/family you can rope in too, then it'll be easier than if you have to get yourself out there alone to take part.
 Similarly, after the event, if you went alone you've nobody to "share discussions/stories about the event" with.
 Passing strangers in the street aren't interested :)

-This is the blog run by Michelle McGagh, who is doing her No Spend Year with a huge household budget (£30/week) and in London.
+This is the blog Michelle McGagh is associated with - she is doing her No Spend Year with a huge household budget (£30/week) and in London.
 She's also in a shared house and has a husband who is also partly sharing her No Spend Year with her.... but dipping out when he's lost interest :)

 Michelle's started her journey with the ideal of